chingu-voyages/soloproject-tier3-favfonts/README.md

 ## Instructions ##

 Tier 3 **MUST** include a back-end for authentication and/or persitence.
-Use of localStorage, IDB, CacheAPI, etc., are *not* fill-ins for this project's presistence.
+Use of localStorage, IDB, CacheAPI, etc., are *not* fill-ins for this project's persistence if you choose to implement the Extra tasks.

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the #read-me-first channel on Discord).